City Of Coeur d'Alene

 or have comments or you may Contact 769-2233

 - That snowstorms are considered emergencies and we all must plan accordingly.

 - That snow removal resources are limited.
 Crews work to established priorities

 - That the citizens of Coeur d’Alene need to be a little patient and recognize that in cases of severe storms, there is bound to be some temporary inconvenience.
-Everyone’s street cannot be the first to be opened, it takes time and equipment does fail.
 Winter requires lots of patience, understanding and cooperation.

 Winter Do and Don’ts:

 - Give snow-fighting crews the right of way to finish their important job.

 - Drive with extra caution during winter months.

 - Clean off your sidewalk as required by City ordinance.

 - Allow plenty of room between you and snow equipment.